ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## Important (FOR BETA) - Comment from TheM1ddleM1n

 You can put out code (if it needs to be tested) without harming the main branches.
-If you do decide to put anything in BETA i will thoroughly test it and give you feedback on where to improve or if it is good to pull it into main!
+However, if you do decide to put anything in BETA i will thoroughly test it and give you feedback on where to improve or if it is good to pull it into the main injection.js!